 MRC Volunteer Requirements

-Having registered and training volunteers only strengthens Greene County's response efforts.
+Registered and trained volunteers only strengthens Greene County's response efforts.
 In order to be recognized as a registered volunteer, all Greene County MRC volunteers must register on the Ohio Responds website and complete an approved training course prior to registration to be eligible for liability protection with the state of Ohio (Ohio Revised Code 121.404).
 Additionally, an approved training course must be completed every three years to maintain volunteer status and liability protection.
 A list of approved training courses is available on the Ohio Responds website under the Training Opportunities tab.
 If you have questions regarding registration or liability protection, please contact Don Brannen, Greene County MRC Coordinator, at firstname.lastname@example.org or 937-374-5660.

 MRC Core Competencies